-Code Analysis is not available for the site.
+Code Security is not available for the site.

 Overview

-To set up Datadog Static Analysis, navigate to Software Delivery > Code Analysis.
+To set up Datadog SCA in-app, navigate to Security > Code Security.

 Scan in CI pipelines

-Datadog Static Analysis runs in your CI pipelines using the datadog-ci CLI.
-Configure your Datadog API and application keys (requires the code_analysis_read scope) and run Static Analysis in the respective CI provider.
+Datadog Static Code Analysis runs in your CI pipelines using the datadog-ci CLI.

 See instructions based on your CI provider: